Xunnamius/black-flag/examples/yargs-intro/README.md

 17
 ```

-## And If You Really Want to Get All Descriptive about It...
+## And If You Really Want to Get All Descriptive

 `commands/boolean_single.js`: